openthings/summer-camp/bug-bounty.md

  * If you found XSS vulnerability, don't use "alert(1)" as a proof-of-concept.
 Take it one step further and show how it can be exploited.
  * All submissions have to be made in JIRA - https://adform.atlassian.net/browse/BB

+##### Test Credentials

+You can use the test credentials to test the reproducibility of the issue.

+Please find them in our Confluence page: [https://adform.atlassian.net/wiki/display/SECURITY/Bug+Bounty](https://adform.atlassian.net/wiki/display/SECURITY/Bug+Bounty).

 ##### Who will evaluate submitted bugs?
 A "Security Verification" group will be formed from different teams within Adform.
 They will assess all submissions and determine if it qualifies for a bounty.
 The group consists of: